SuperHarmony910/SuperHarmony910/docs/index.md

 [Click me to find the corresponding repositories!](superharmony910.github.io/SuperHarmony910#links)

-### How skilled am I at programming?
+### How skilled am I at programming and have I mastered it?
-Nobody is *good* at programming (except maybe the creators); people have different skills which vary to their interests.
+Nobody is *the master* at programming (except maybe the creators); people have different skills which vary to their interests.
 If, for instance, someone wanted to build a website, they would not be looking at building a GUI with Tkinter in Python!
+Although, if you do want to learn programming, you must acknowledge the principles of it and committing to it.
 I possess diverse & mediocre levels of expertise and prowess in various programming languages which I have displayed in chronological order below:

 <ol>